 He is educated to MA level with further professional training in Adult Learning - City & Guilds 6302 and NVQ3 British Sign Language.
 Michael is an accredited tutor for Mental Health First Aid England, Scotland Mental Health First Aid (SMHFA) and First Aid for Mental Health.
 He is also an Associate Tutor for Mates in Mind and the British Safety Council

 Associate trainer.
-Is passionate about promoting mental health awareness.
-She is a skilled Mental Health First Aid trainer with Deaf and hearing people, has delivered over 25 MHFA courses and is a national trainer with Mental Health First Aid England.
+Susan is passionate about promoting mental health awareness.
+She is a skilled Mental Health First Aid trainer with deaf and hearing people.
+She is a national trainer with Mental Health First Aid England and trains other trainers.

 Associate trainer.
 Judith has many years experience making technology and systems more accessible and easier to use.
 Judith has worked with HSBC, the BBC, the Home Office, eSure, Government Digital Services, Scottish Government and others.
 Judith has delivered training across different government organisation on accessible and inclusive research.